 See our full kid-friendly hotel review of Schloss Elmau for more information and to check availability.
 When you use our form to reach out to a hotel for pricing, it goes to them directly for the best available pricing.
 One of Ciao Bambino’s Family Vacation Consultants will also follow up with you to ensure all quote needs are met.

 The Ciao Bambino Family Vacation Consulting Team can help with everything from accommodation booking to full itineraries including activities, guides, and advising regarding logistics.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Schloss Elmau provided a media package for Ciao Bambino to review the hotel.
 As always, our opinions are our own.
 Photos provided by Kirsten Gaddis and Schloss Elmau.